2024

 Hospital practice of not reporting vascular calcification on X-rays, even when it could indicate serious Peripheral Vascular Disease in conjunction with other symptoms, is inconsistent with expected standards and poses a risk.

-Warrington Hospitals will table the case for wider discussion at the Radiology Governance Meeting on 19 August 2024 and present the concerns to the Cheshire and Merseyside Radiology Imaging Network …
+Warrington and Halton Hospitals will discuss the case and associated issues at the Radiology Governance Meeting on 19 August 2024.
+Radiologists will also present the case and concerns to the Cheshire and Merseyside Radiology Imaging Network (CAMRIN) on 17 September 2024.

 Oliver Steeper